wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/explore-insights.md

 - **Develop effective managers**.
 Investigate how managers collaborate to improve employee engagement, development, and performance.
 - **Enhance operational effectiveness**.
 Improve collaboration habits to transform organizational productivity.
 - **Accelerate change**.
 Leverage influential groups to drive change in your organization.
 - **Transform meeting culture**.
-Explore and optimize meeting habits to reduce collaboration overload and promote well-being.
+Explore and optimize meeting habits to reduce collaboration overload and promote wellbeing.
 - **Increase customer focus**.
 Target behaviors that engage employees and prioritize customer relationships.

-Click into any of the business outcomes and you'll see each contains high-level analysis for key leading indicators.
+Click any of the business outcomes and you'll see each contains high-level analysis for key leading indicators.
 The following example is a glimpse into the **Develop effective managers** outcome.

 ![Develop effective managers outcome](../media/develop-managers.png)